On the Integral Part of A-Motivic Cohomology: Models and the integral part of -motivic cohomology

 \section{Models and the integral part of $A$-motivic cohomology}

-In this section we illustrate the notion of {\it maximal integral models}.
+In this section we illustrate the notion of \emph{maximal integral models}.
 For $A$-motives, maximal integral models are understood as an analogue of N\'eron models of abelian varieties.
-The notion dates back to Gardeyn's work on {\it models of $\tau$-sheaves} \cite{gardeyn2} and their reduction \cite{gardeyn1}, where he proved a N\'eron-Ogg-Shafarevi\v{c} type criterion (see Proposition \ref{prop-good-reduction-local-case} in our context).
-However our setting differs by the fact that, in opposition to $\tau$-sheaves, $A$-motives might not be {\it effective}.
-We also removed Gardeyn's assumption for an {\it integral model} to be locally free.
-We will show in Propositions \ref{prop-integral-models-are-locally-free-local} and \ref{prop-integral-models-are-locally-free} that this is implicit for maximal ones over local and global function fields.
-Our presentation thus allows to avoid the use of a technical lemma due to Lafforgue in Gardeyn's exposition \cite[\S 2]{gardeyn2}.
-In that sense, the content of this chapter is original. \\
+The notion dates back to Gardeyn's work on \emph{models of $\tau$-sheaves} \cite{gardeyn2} and their reduction \cite{gardeyn1}, where he proved a N\'eron-Ogg-Shafarevi\v{c} type criterion (see Proposition \ref{prop-good-reduction-local-case} in our context).
+However our setting differs by the fact that, in opposition to $\tau$-sheaves, $A$-motives might not be \emph{effective}.
+We also removed Gardeyn's assumption for an \emph{integral model} to be locally free.
+We will show in Theorems \ref{thm:integral-models-are-locally-free-local} and \ref{thm:integral-models-are-locally-free} that this is automatic for maximal ones over local and global function fields.
+Our presentation thus avoids the use of a technical lemma due to Lafforgue in Gardeyn's exposition \cite[\S 2]{gardeyn2}.
+In that sense, the content of this section is original. \\

 In practice, to make maximal integral models of $A$-motives explicit is a difficult task.
-In section \ref{subsec:integral-models-of-frobenius-modules}, we consider the easier problem of finding maximal integral models of {\it Frobenius spaces}.
+In Subsection \ref{subsec:integral-models-of-frobenius-modules}, we consider the easier problem of finding maximal integral models of \emph{Frobenius spaces}.
 Those are pairs $(V,\varphi)$ where $V$ is a finite dimensional vector space over a local field $E$ containing $\bF$ and $\varphi$ is a $q$-linear endomorphism of $V$.
 We show in Proposition \ref{prop:maximal} that there exists a unique $\cO_E$-lattice in $V$ stable by $\varphi$ and which is maximal for this property.
 We end this section by the review of Katz's equivalence of categories, and its application to study maximal integral models.\\